Psychologist

 Surprisingly, lack of self-confidence is not necessarily related to lack of ability.
 Instead, it is often the result of focusing too much on the unrealistic expectations or standards of others, especially parents and society.
 Friends' influences can be as powerful or more powerful than those of parents and society in shaping feelings about one's self.

 Any discussion of confidence should include information on self-esteem.
-While self-confidence is the knowledge that you can succeed at something, self-esteem is the capacity to like and love your self, and feel worthwhile, irrespective of all the ups and downs of life.
+While self-confidence is the knowledge that you can succeed at something, self-esteem is the capacity to like and love yourself, and feel worthwhile, irrespective of all the ups and downs of life.
 It is your values, beliefs and personal philosophy by which you define your personal worth.

 Someone with a healthy self-esteem simply likes himself or herself.
 A healthy self-esteem is not contingent on success because there are always failures to contend with.
 Neither is it a result of comparing ourselves with others because there is always someone better.
 With a healthy self-esteem, we like ourselves because of who we are and not because of what we can or cannot do.